kpb/diceware-microservice/README.md

 The Diceware method encourages you to use a physical die.
 However, the [faq][3] states that you can use a _good_ random number generator to create passphrases, such as Java's `SecureRandom` Class.

+The Intercept published a nice article on how to use Diceware [here][5], which also includes some theory about how strong the passphrases are.

 ### Design

 TODO Microservices.
 Spring boot.
 Spring Netflix OSS.
 Other goodness.